California to buy 200 million masks a month amid outbreak - KVIA

 “We can’t rely solely on our state and federal government.
 We have to turn locally to see what capacity for inventory exists here in our county,” said Dr. Jennifer Tong, hospital surge capacity branch chief for the Santa Clara County Emergency Operations Center.

-Likewise, Newsom said the state can’t rely on the federal government, which has sent the state about a million masks so far.
+Likewise, Newsom said the state can’t rely on the federal government, which has sent the state about a million masks so far while continuing to thank President Donald Trump’s administration for its response.

 “That’s not an indictment, not a cheap shot.
 At the end of the day, they don’t have the masks at the national stockpile,” Newsom said on MSNBC.

-California has more than 17,800 COVID-19 cases and has seen more than 450 deaths, according to data complied by Johns Hopkins University.
-Intensive care hospitalizations have been growing at a slower rate than experts had anticipated, leading Newsom to donate 500 ventilators to other states.
+California has more than 18,800 COVID-19 cases and has recorded more than 490 deaths, according to data complied by Johns Hopkins University.

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.